openedx-unsupported/devstack/README.rst

    services with superusers (for development without the auth service) and tenants (for multi-tenancy).

-   **Note** When running the provision command databases for all systems will be dropped and recreated.
+   **Note** When running the provision command databases for ecommerce and edxapp will be dropped and recreated.

    The username and password for the superusers are both "edx".
 You can access the services directly via Django admin at the ``/admin/`` path, or login via